eriksjolund/podman-socket-activation/README.md

 $
 ```

-### Note about SElinux
+### Note about SELinux

+> **Note**
-If your computer is running SELinux, you need to have __container-selinux  2.183.0__ or newer installed.
+> If your computer is running SELinux, you need to have __container-selinux 2.186.0__ or newer installed.
-If container socket activation via Podman does not work and you are using an older version of
+> If container socket activation via Podman does not work and you are using an older version of
-container-selinux, add `--security-opt label=disable` to `podman run` as a work around.
+> container-selinux, add `--security-opt label=disable` to `podman run` as a work around.

+### Note about running systemd in container

+> **Note** There is currently no way to pass a socket-activated socket into a container when the container is running systemd.
+> In other words, the executable __/usr/lib/systemd/systemd__ does not support socket activation.
+> (There is a feature request related to it https://github.com/systemd/systemd/issues/17764)

+### Note about Windows and macOS

+> **Note** Socket activation via the Podman API service is not supported.
+If you are using Podman on Windows or macOS
+> you will not be able to use socket activation for sockets on your host because the Podman on the host is using
+> a Podman API service from a Linux VM.